codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 {% endraw %}
 {% endhighlight %}

 Codefresh will automatically login to each registry using the credentials you have defined centrally and pull all the images.
-The same thing will happen with Dockerfiles that mention any valid docker image in their `FROM` directive.
+The same thing will happen with Dockerfiles that mention any valid Docker image in their `FROM` directive.

 ### Pulling images that were just built in the same pipeline

-Codefresh allows you to create a docker image on demand and use it in the same pipeline that created it.
+Codefresh allows you to create a Docker image on demand and use it in the same pipeline that created it.
 In several scenarios (such as [unit tests]({{site.baseurl}}/docs/testing/unit-tests/)) it is very common to use a Docker image right after it was built.

 In that case, as a shortcut Codefresh allows you to simply [mention the name]({{site.baseurl}}/docs/codefresh-yaml/variables/#context-related-variables) of the respective [build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/).